nestorwheelock/petfriendlyvet.com/README.md

-# Pet-Friendly Website (SPEC Phase - Awaiting Approval)
+# Pet-Friendly Veterinary Clinic (SPEC Phase - Awaiting Approval)

 **STATUS**: This project is in SPEC phase.
 No code has been written yet.
 This README guides you through the approval process.